-The Central Board of Secondary Education (CBSE) has released the new syllabus of all subjects of Class 9.
-The board has released the syllabus without removing any portion of it for the new academic session 2021-2022.
+The old CBSE Syllabus of Class 9 Maths can be used to compare with the revised syllabus so as to understnad hotw various chapters and topics have been divided to prepare the separate syllabi for Term 1 and Term 2.
 We have provided here the CBSE Syllabus of Class 9 Science that can also be downloaded in PDF format.
 Students must analyse the complete syllabus to prepare the right strategy for the new academic session in order to achieve good marks in all their period tests and the annual examination.

 Check Course Structure for Class 9 Maths: